ropensci/suppdata/CONTRIBUTING.md

 return(.download(url, dir, save.name, cache))
 ```

 ...should suffice.
-Notice how we're using `R`'s `file.path` to make a sensible path on all distributions, and we're using the internal `.download` to download the gile, and so guaranteeing that we'll obey all the `cache` instructions etc. We're also ensuring that the user will get sensible filename information ("oooh, this looks like a .csv file") as an attribute by using `.download`.
+Notice how we're using `R`'s `file.path` to make a sensible path on all distributions, and we're using the internal `.download` to download the file, and so guaranteeing that we'll obey all the `cache` instructions etc. We're also ensuring that the user will get sensible filename information ("oooh, this looks like a .csv file") as an attribute by using `.download`.

 Save your function in [`journals.R`](https://github.com/willpearse/suppdata/blob/master/R/journals.R).
 There are plenty of examples in there if you get stuck.
 There is also a list of functions to be written sitting in the issues section on GitHub.